-The purpose of the course is to train students in archival studies with a view to their working in archival repositories or in other institutions which require professional expertise in the administration of their records.
-It also aims at producing archivists who will be able to contribute to the expansion of the profession in Ireland by establishing and administering new archival posts.
+The purpose of the course is to train students in Archival Studies with a view to their working in archival repositories or in other institutions that require professional expertise in the administration of their records.
+It also aims to produce archivists who will be able to contribute to the expansion of the profession in Ireland by establishing and administering new archival posts.